Skip to content

 # Generate specific size

-npm run convert-font-24
+npm run convert-noto-24

 # Generate all fonts

-npm run convert-all-fonts
+npm run convert-noto-all

 The build system includes automated icon generation with platform-specific output formats.